 Health and Wellbeing

-• Information/Communication Working Group
+• LGBTIQA+ Working Group

-• Liveability/Environment Working Group
+• Positive Aging Working Group

 Projects and activities

-In implementing the actions of the Community Health and Wellbeing Plan, we have developed a number of programs and activities responding to identified needs of the Clarence community.
+We have developed a number of programs and activities responding to identified needs of the Clarence community.

 Live Clarence